shifusen329/moonraker-tools/README.md

 # Moonraker Tools

-A Python client for the Moonraker API, designed for AI agents.
+A Python client for the Moonraker API, designed for AI agents to manage 3D printers.

 ## Installation